CatalogueOfLife/gbif-report-utils/summary/readme.md

     u.dataset_key=nubKey() AND u.deleted IS NULL) to 'backbone_sources.tsv'
 ```

-In Hive, we create ane load the table:
+In Hive, we create and load the table:

 ```
 CREATE TABLE IF NOT EXISTS tim.backbone_source (